minimalparts/nonce2vec/XP.md

 Problem with replication: the order of words matter when training on nonce2vec!!
 This totally depends on the underlying vocabulary!

-## Correlation between MRR and Context Entropy on nonces
-correlation with filtered context

 ## Sorting words by CWE when training with nonce2vec

-First replicate subsampling when training with nonce2vec On important point: in the original nonce2vec code, sum is operated on a different context than train due to the random subsampling beeing operated twice with a different RandomState We fix this by caching results
+First replicate subsampling when training with nonce2vec On important point: in the original nonce2vec code, sum is operated on a different context than train due to the random subsampling beeing operated twice with a different RandomState

 Bugfixes:
 1. With the alpha learning rate